Dealing with disciplinary action at work

-If your employer has concerns or a complaint about your work, they may decide to take disciplinary action against you.
+If your employer has concerns or a complaint about your work, they might decide to take disciplinary action against you.

-There are a number of reasons why your employer may decide to take disciplinary action against you.
+There are a number of reasons why your employer might decide to take disciplinary action against you.
 These include your:

 - behaviour at work